raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 ### "justice is, at its core, equal treatment for all"

+---

 The central moral issue is not about facts or race, the central moral issue is about "justice."

 Justice is, at its core, equal treatment for all.
 Justice is not imposing consequences on individuals based on statistical evidence about classes to which they belong.

 Consider a crime:

 When someone is murdered in their home, it’s nearly always a partner who has done it.
-If we find a person murdered in their home, it would be a tremendous savings of time and money if we just locked their partner up on the spot, and we’d nearly always be right.
+It would be a tremendous savings of time and money if we just locked their partner up on the spot, and we’d nearly always be right.

 We don't need the actual statistics on hand.
 For the sake of argument, let's say that out of every ten such murders, their partner is guilty nine times.
 Only one of those ten partners is innocent.
 So if there are 100 people murdered, and we lock up 100 partners, just lock 'em up, we're right 90% of the time.